thenura442/Data-Storing-Application/README.md

  Finally go to your workspace and from solution explorer right click your solution again and click "Rebuild".

  That should do the trick and you can start on your work.

+//DO NOT MAKE ANY CHANGES TO THIS README FILE ASK FOR PERMISSION AND ADVICE BEFORE YOU MERGE ANYTHING THROUGH GIT BASH//